Original Post Date: Dec 12, 2019

 There may be any number of reasons why you are looking to close down a business registration or corporation, including:

 - Your business is no longer in operation

-- You’re switching from a Business Name Registration (also known as a Master Business Licence to an Incorporated company
+- You’re switching from a Business Name Registration (also known as a Master Business Licence) to an Incorporated company

 - You want to operate using a new business name as either a Sole Proprietorship or Firm Name for a Partnership (previously called a General Partnership)

 - Business owners are parting ways

-- You have a Sole Proprietorship and wish to operate as a General Partnership or Business Name for a Corporation (previously known as a Trade Name, or vice-versa (the original registration can be cancelled if it’s no longer being used)
+- You have a Sole Proprietorship and wish to operate as a Firm Name for a General Partnership or Business Name for a Corporation (previously known as a Trade Name, or vice-versa (the original registration can be cancelled if it’s no longer being used)

 Do I Have To Cancel My Business?

 One question that business owners often have is whether there are requirements to formally cancel their business registration or corporation if they are no longer operating.
 Although we cannot advise whether you must cancel your business registration, if it is not cancelled, it will remain an active business registration.
 This means that until a Master Business Licence passes its expiry date, it will show up in the system as a registered and active business.
 For corporations, there is no expiry date and therefore a corporation remains active until it is dissolved.